cedricrupb/code_ast/README.md

 decides whether a node is included in the output.
 Otherwise, we collect the result of the function (if not None).

-For more complex use cases, please consider to implement a new visitor.
+For more complex use cases, please consider implementing a new visitor.

 ## Transformers
 Transformers provide an easy way to transform source code.
 For example, in the following, we want to mirror each binary addition: